zephyrproject-rtos/zephyr/doc/application/apps_microkernel.rst

 * What rules and conventions must the development follow?

-If you are able to answer this questions, you can start developing your application.
+If you are able to answer these questions, you can start developing your application.

 Creating an MDEF File